TrailsofGold/whitepaper/docs/governance/dao.md

 ### After game start

 While game is running, the DAO will be responsible to:
-- keep the game attractive
+- Keep the game attractive
-- keep the game sustainable
+- Keep the game sustainable
-- promote the game
+- Promote the game

 To do so it will be in charge of (non exhaustive list):
-- rewarding contributors
+- Rewarding contributors
-- providing token liquidity
+- Providing token liquidity
-- funding ecosystem
+- Funding ecosystem

 ## Decentralization